 Inspections are designed to help you learn and understand the overall condition of a property before you actually purchase it.
 It is your responsibility to investigate every important detail about the house you're about to purchase.
 Inspections are the best way to fulfill your Due Diligence.
 I'll give you the (AAR) Buyer's Advisory which has great information and will be very helpful in explaining your options along with any additional guidance needed.

 General Home Inspection

-The areas to be inspected shall include but not limited to: the lot and grounds, structure, roofs, exterior surfaces, garage/carport, electrical, plumbing, heating and cooling systems, fireplace, appliance condition and attic, crawlspace and basement if there is one present.
-Remember that your inspection rights are clearly stated in the Purchase Contract and vary in price and areas of inspetion.
-The person whom is hired to do the General Home Inspection should go over what they do and don't inspect.
+The areas to be inspected shall include but not limited to: the property /lot lines, structure, roofs, exterior surfaces, garage/carport, electrical, plumbing, heating & cooling systems, fireplace, appliance, condition and attic, crawlspace and basement if these are present.
+Remember that your inspection rights are clearly stated in the Purchase Contract and vary in price and areas of inspection.
+The person whom is hired to do the General Home Inspection will explain their responsibilities as an inspection, what they do and don't inspect.
 You have the right to have any and all inspections, even for a home that is being sold "as-is".
 You do have the right to waive any inspections unless required by your lender.

 Pool/Hot Tub Inspection

 Determines the overall condition and operability of a pool and/or hot tub's equipment.
 Additionally, the condition of the pool deck will be inspected for deterioration and/or other noticeable defects.
 Not all Home Inspectors are qualified to inspect pool/hot tub equipment.
 Check with your home inspector first.
 There is often an additional fee for pool/spa equipment.